harlig/square-one/README.md

 - [ ] Portal
   - Tiles that teleport you across the map, think going from one corner to another in the board game Clue
 - [ ] Tiles below map, you have to go hit one beneath map
+- [ ] Moveable object that you can push onto ice and such

 ## Meta ideas